Day - 1

-Location: Monteverde - Today you have a free day to discover the lush reserve at your own pace.
+Location: Monteverde - You’ll have a free day to discover the lush reserve at your own pace.
 Maybe take a hike through the cloud forest, check out the area by mountain bike or fly over the thick canopy on a zip line tour.
 Another way to see the forest from above is to take a Sky Walk tour along a series of suspension bridges.
 You can explore the park on your own or arrange for a local guide to accompany you.
 Guided tours are particularly helpful for those interested in learning more about the local flora and fauna, as well as the different roles wildlife play in Mesoamerican mythology.
 You can get guaranteed sightings of exotic insects and snakes at the Butterfly Garden or the Serpentarium.

 Day - 30

-Location: La Fortuna - Spend a final morning in the thickets of the jungle, perhaps taking one last walk to search for wildlife.
-Depart by shared minibus at 2 pm and head to La Fortuna.
-It takes about one-and-a-half-hours to reach the shores of Lake Arenal, followed by a further one-and-a-half-hour journey across the lake to the little town of La Fortuna.
+Location: La Fortuna - Spend a final morning in the thickets of the Monteverde jungle, perhaps taking one last walk to search for wildlife.
+Depart in the early afternoon and head to La Fortuna.
+It takes about 1.5 hours to reach the shores of Lake Arenal, followed by a further 1.5-hour journey across the lake to the little town of La Fortuna.
 On a clear day you'll have fantastic views of the surrounding area, and watching the massive Arenal Volcano loom larger and larger as you approach is a spectacular sight.
-Once you reach La Fortuna hop on another minibus to the hotel, then freshen up and head out on a walking tour.
-La Fortuna is a favourite among travel writers for a reason – words like picturesque and breathtaking spring to mind when trying to describe the town in the shadow of the volcano.
+Once you reach La Fortuna take another vehicle to the hotel, then freshen up and head out on a leader-led walking tour.
+La Fortuna is a favourite among travel writers for a reason – words like picturesque and breathtaking spring to mind when trying to describe this town in the shadow of the volcano.

 Day - 31